Siren's Curse: Announcement and debut

+Ride experience

+After dispatching from the station, trains climb a 160 foot lift hill before making a slight left turn onto the tilt track.
+After the train locks in place, the track tilts downwards to a 90-degree angle before being released.
+Following the drop, trains ascend a hill before turning to the right and entering a corkscrew.
+Next, trains descend a triple down into a tunnel.
+Trains then traverse two hills, a second corkscrew, a wave turn, and a final set of hills before entering the final brake run.

 Characteristics

 Location

 Siren's Curse is located along the Millennium Midway/Celebration Plaza, taking the place of the former WildCat roller coaster, which closed in 2011.
 Since, the site had mostly been used as viewing for the parks shows on the Celebration Stage, such as the former nighttime show Luminosity.
 The Celebration Stage was demolished to provide more space along the midway.
 The adjacent Perimeter Road was also rerouted, allowing the ride to utilize vacant land formerly occupied by the Cedars employee dorms, which were demolished in 2019.

 Manufacturer

-Siren's Curse is a Tilt Coaster model manufactured by Vekoma.
-Along with Circuit Breaker at COTAland and Iron Rattler at Six Flags Qiddiya also scheduled to open in 2025, the ride is the first Tilt Coaster installations since Gravity Max's opening at Lihpao Land in 2002.
+Siren's Curse is a Tilt Coaster manufactured by Vekoma, the first installation of its kind since Gravity Max's opening at Lihpao Land in 2002.
+It is similar in design to Circuit Breaker at COTALAND and Iron Rattler at Six Flags Qiddiya City, which each opened later in 2025.

 Trains

 Siren's Curse operates with two trains that consists of six cars with four seats per car, for a total capacity of 24 riders per train.
 Riders must be at least 48 in tall to ride.
 The ride's trains feature an integrated audio and lighting system to tie into the theme of "sirens" on Lake Erie.
 For safety, riders can not bring loose items onto the ride, and metal detectors are installed at the beginning of the queue.